Argonauts: Island of Dia

 By the will of Hera they were borne to the island of Dia.
-There the Stymphalian Birds were wounding them, using their feathers as arrows, they were not able to cope with the great numbers of birds.
-Following Phineus' advice they seized shields and spears, and dispersed them by the noise, after the manner of the Curetes.
+There the Stymphalian Birds were wounding them, using their feathers as arrows.
+They were not able to cope with the great numbers of birds.
+Following Phineus' advice they seized shields and spears, and dispersed the birds by the noise, after the manner of the Curetes.

-The Argonauts also found shipwrecked men in the island, naked and helpless—the sons of Phrixus and Chalciope—Argus, Phrontides, Melas, and Cylindrus.
+The Argonauts also found shipwrecked men on the island, naked and helpless—the sons of Phrixus and Chalciope—Argus, Phrontides, Melas, and Cylindrus.
 These told their misfortunes to Jason, how they had suffered shipwreck and been cast there when they were hastening to go to their grandfather Athamas, and Jason welcomed and aided them.
 And having sailed past the Thermodon and the Caucasus, they came to the river Phasis, which is in the Colchian land.
 The sons of Phrixus led Jason to land and bade the Argonauts to conceal the ship.
 They themselves went to their mother Chalciope, Medea's sister, and made known the kindness of Jason, and why they had come.
-Then Chalciope told about Medea, and brought her with her sons to Jason.
-When she saw him, she recognized him as the one whom in dreams she had loved deeply by Hera's urging, and promised him everything.
+Then Chalciope told them about Medea, and brought her with her sons to Jason.
+When she saw Jason, Medea recognized him as the one she had loved deeply in dreams by Hera's urging, and promised him everything.
 They brought him to the temple.

-Aeetes
+Aeëtes

-An oracle told Aeetes, son of Helios, that he would keep his kingdom as long as the fleece which Phrixus had dedicated remained at the shrine of Ares.
-When the ship was brought into port, Jason repaired to Aeetes, and setting forth the charge laid on him by Pelias invited him to give him the fleece.
+An oracle told Aeëtes, son of Helios, that he would keep his kingdom as long as the fleece which Phrixus had dedicated remained at the shrine of Ares.
+When the ship was brought into port, Jason repaired to Aeëtes, and setting forth the charge laid on him by Pelias invited him to give him the fleece.
 The other promised to give it if single-handed he yoked with adamant the brazen-footed bulls.
 These were two wild bulls of enormous size that he had got as a gift of Hephaestus; they had brazen feet and puffed flames from their mouths and nostrils.
-These creatures Aeetes ordered him to yoke and plow, and to sow from a helmet the dragon's teeth; for he had got from Athena half of the dragon's teeth which Cadmus sowed in Thebes.
+These creatures Aeëtes ordered him to yoke and plow, and to sow from a helmet the dragon's teeth; for he had got from Athena half of the dragon's teeth which Cadmus sowed in Thebes.
 These tribe of armed men should arise and slay each other.
 While Jason puzzled how he could yoke the bulls, Hera wished to save him because once when she had come to a river and wished to test the minds of men, she assumed an old woman's form, and asked to be carried across.
 He had carried her across when others who had passed over despised her.
-And so, since she knew that Jason could not perform the commands without help of Medea, she asked Aphrodite to inspire Medea, daughter of Aeetes and the Oceanid Idyia, with love.
+And so, since she knew that Jason could not perform the commands without help of Medea, she asked Aphrodite to inspire Medea, daughter of Aeëtes and the Oceanid Idyia, with love.